seesea2/hican-top/README.md

 # client

-It is set up using @vue/cli in folder 'client'.
+It is set up using vue 3 in folder 'client'.

 # server